It’s that wonderful time of year again to celebrate Chinese New Year! So, I have summed up 16 auspicious Chinese New Year recipes, especially for you.

 The authentic Buddha’s delight has eighteen ingredients, representing eighteen Arhats.
 Since it is too tedious to prepare, I have simplified it without compromising the flavor.

-This auspicious dish is popular because the name has a unique meaning.
-Black moss (发菜) is the homonym of making money, while dried oyster 蠔豉 sounds like good business in Cantonese.
-The pork knuckle (pork hand) indicates that you can grasp any fortune by your hand (橫財就手), and dried mushroom suggest you will be successful in all ways (东成西就).
+This auspicious Chinese New Year meal is popular because the name has a unique meaning.
+Black moss (发菜) is the homonym of making money (发财), while dried oyster (蠔豉) sounds like good business (好市) in Cantonese.
+The pork knuckle indicates that you can grasp any fortune with your hand (橫財就手), and the dried mushroom suggests you will be successful in all ways (东成西就).

 6. Dumplings – more fortune is on your way

-Since Chinese dumplings resemble the ancient silver ingots, it is a popular dish on the new year menu.
+Since Chinese dumplings resemble ancient silver ingots, they are popular on the New Year menu.
 Hopefully, the more dumplings you eat, the more fortune you will make 🙂

-The Chinese words for dumpling (饺子) sound like (交子l, which means ‘exchange at midnight.’
+The Chinese word for dumpling (饺子) sounds like (交子), which means ‘exchange at midnight.’
 Therefore, eating dumplings has a symbolic meaning to usher in the new and banish the previous year.

 You can wrap the dumplings in advance and keep them frozen.
-We like to eat it with homemade chili oil, the Szechuan style.
+We like to eat it with homemade chili oil, which is Szechuan style.
 It is also suitable for pan-frying, one of the perfect side dishes for dinner.

-7. Steam fish – there is abundance of wealth
+7. Steam fish – there is an abundance of wealth

-Steam whole fish is always on the dining table on the first day of the new year.
+Steam whole fish is always on the dining table for a New Year’s feast.
 The fish must not be cut, as the entire fish symbolizes completeness and wholesomeness.

 Also, the word fish (鱼) is a homonym for surplus, extra, and leftover (余).
-Therefore, it signifies an abundance of wealth to bring to the new year.
+Therefore, it signifies abundant wealth to bring to the new year.

-The most popular way is to steam the whole fish and serve with a soy sauce and topped with scallion and ginger.
+The most popular way is to steam the whole fish and serve it with soy sauce and topped with green onions and ginger.

 8. Pan-fried shrimp – this will give you lots of laughter